 What I love about these cookies is just how delicious they taste.
 Just like my healthy chocolate chip cookies, these don’t taste healthy at all.
 They are sweet, naturally sweetened, and have an almost buttery flavor (thanks to the almond butter!).
 In terms of texture, they are soft, chewy, and LOADED with juicy, plump raisins.

 - Rolled Oats (Old fashioned oats)- A must for a cookie that requires oatmeal!
 This also replaces any need for flour.
 Be sure to use gluten-free rolled oats to keep this recipe 100% gluten-free.

 - Banana- Mashed, overripe banana replaces the need for any oil or butter, while also providing sweetness.
 The riper the bananas are, the sweeter the cookies will be.

-- Almond Butter OR peanut butter– You can use either almond butter or peanut butter for
+- Almond Butter OR peanut butter- I prefer using almond butter, but peanut butter or another alternative works.

 - Raisins- The key add-in ingredients for the cookies!
 I recommend using a good quality brand of raisins, that are plump and juicy.
 See my trick below for instant fat and juicy raisins!

 - Cinnamon- Optional, but gives added flavor to the cookies.

 Prepare the baking sheet: Preheat the oven and line a large baking tray with parchment paper.